 2.)
 I wrote a synopsis for ELEGY.
 After much turmoil and hair-tearing, I finally condensed my entire plot and my MC's character arc into two double-spaced pages. *collapses* Writing synopses is hard, yo.
 I think it turned out well, though, hopefully!

 3.)
 I queried.
 A lot.
 I'd like to tell you that the heart palpitations and clammy palms go away after a while, but they really don't.

 4.)
 I got an iPhone.
 Goodbye granny phone, hello technology!
 I'm still getting used to the fact that this tiny gadget in my hand can give me the summary of the day's stock portfolios, deposit checks to my bank account, and give me the exact time and temperature in Udaipur.
 Not too shabby.

 5.)
 I figured out some major plot points for FOTL.
 This new shiny has been put aside in favor of prepping/querying my old shiny, but I did get some brainstorming done.
-More specifically, I figured out how I want to bring in the magic mirror, and what I came up with tied in nicely with the glass coffin, so that was exciting.
 I'm still petrified about writing this book, though, after reading about all the ways a writer can go wrong with Asian characters in YA.